 People also are getting more interested in the bespoke, one-off designs.Inspired by narrative jewellery – pieces that has a story attached to it, Mark likes to focus on people’s individual stories and the how they relate to their own jewellery, and reflects this in his work.

-He moved from London to Whitstable to start his own business and now works from his studio at the end of the garden of his 1930s bungalow.
+He has recently relocated from Whitstable, Kent to Capel Iwan in Carmarthenshire sand continues to run his own business and now works from his studio in the grounds of his small holding.
 It sounds pretty idyllic.

-“Whitstable is an old fashioned seaside town, with lots of local creative talent.
-It’s just an hour from London and so close to the beach.
-All you can hear from the studio is the chatter of the garden birds and the occasional train.
-Couples that come here to make their wedding rings always seem to love the peace here, and many go for a walk along the beach before travelling back home.”
+“Our Small Holding is set in the stunning Welsh Countryside.
+All you can hear from the studio is the chatter of the garden birds and our chickens and ducks who can be quite vocal at times.
+Couples that come here to make their wedding rings always seem to love the peace here, and many go for a walk along the country lanes before travelling back home.”

 Mark began running jewellery making workshops from his studio and recently launched a bespoke wedding ring day.